-DC Wedding At The International Spy Museum
+DC Wedding Venue: The International Spy Museum

 I truly love the chance to step inside a new venue and to see how much work went into its creation.
 The International Spy Museum has closed its doors on its F. Street location and is now moved into it’s new home at 700 L’Enfant Plaza SW, DC.

 My company had the chance to design a wedding in a venue that is not yet open to the general public.